zx80/flask-tester/README.md

   File parameters in `data`, with the format expected by the Flask test client, are turned into `files` parameters as expected by `requests`.

+- The following exceptions are defined:
+  - `FlaskTesterError` root class for exceptions.
+  - `AuthError` authentication-related errors.

 ## License

 This code is public domain.